KPInc425/odin-tasks/README.md

 -Feature: Display ALL tasks from ALL projects
 -Feature: Change Priority Colors
 -Feature: Add task to newly created project from edit task project dropdown menu similar to creating new project when making a new task.

+Possible Bugs
+-stop input box from hiding when trying to highlight text